-Southeast Region with written notice of their intent to bring suit for the violations of law alleged in this Complaint on September 1, 2015, more than sixty (60) days ago.
-The notice of intent to sue is attached as Exhibit 1.
+Southeast Region with written notice of their intent to bring suit for the violations of law alleged in this Complaint on September 1, 2015, and again on April 7, 2016, more than sixty (60) days ago.
+The notices of intent to sue are attached as Exhibit 1 and Exhibit 2, respectively.
 The Service has not remedied these violations of law.